Abdelfattah225/Linux-System-Programming-Training/Femto Shell Assignment/README.md

-# Femto Shell
+# Femto Shell implementation

-This repository contains a simple shell implementation in C called Femto Shell.
+ a simple shell implementation in C called Femto Shell.
 The shell supports the following built-in commands:

 - `echo`: Echoes any text entered by the user.
 - `exit`: If the user enters "exit", the shell will reply with "Good Bye" and terminate.